The Edmonton region leads in housing affordability

 Source: Canadian Real Estate Association

 Another way of looking at housing affordability is as a percentage of income required for housing- with 33% of income being considered the maximum for housing to be affordable.
-Data for 2022 from RBC Research shows that the Edmonton region is a leader using this metric both in th most recent year (Figure 4) and over time (Figure 5):2
+Data for 2022 from RBC Research shows that the Edmonton Region is a leader using this metric both in th most recent year (Figure 4) and over time (Figure 5):2

 Figure 4.
 Percentage of total Household Income needed to cover Ownership costs of Housing by Canadian City (2022)